 We are now developing our strategic priorities by asking people across Hampshire and the Isle of Wight what matters most to them.
 Our strategic priorities are the most important things that we need to do, that will make the biggest difference to our patients and communities.

 We would like to thank everyone one who has shared their views with us about what’s important to them to help us to shape our new Trust.
-Our hope is to tackle all of the things they have told us in time, but we also need to be realistic and focus on the immediate priorities – the things that matter most to people.
+Shaping our Future is the next step and will now focus on what matters most to you.

-Between now and the end of the year, we will be providing a range of opportunities for people to get involved and tell us what is most important to them.
+We're providing a range of opportunities for people to get involved and tell us what matters most to them.
 Together let’s continue shaping the future of local community, mental health and learning disability services across Hampshire and the Isle of Wight.

 Nationally and regionally, the focus of the government and our integrated care system is a shift towards services out of hospital with greater focus on primary care (those services provided by GP practices and pharmacies) and community services.
 It is also about helping to ensure people are supported before they end up needing hospital treatment and preventing them from becoming ill in the first place by proactively supporting them to stay healthy and well.
 Looking at their whole experience of care rather than individual episodes and ensuring organisations and teams work in a more joined up way, maximising innovation and research.
 There is also a strong focus on mental health services, ensuring that these are robust and providing the right support and treatment and follow up care for people who need our support.
 This is also our focus as a community, mental health and learning disability services Trust.